 You will find links to all the bloggers cheesecake recipes below, so don’t forget check them out!

 After my mom passed away in May I knew right away I wanted to finish the little project she had started for me.
 That was to create a binder with all the recipes she so often made, and had became family favorites.
 I already have about twenty recipes that she typed out and slid into plastic sleeves.
-Recipes like incredibly popular Cherry Chews that a MUST at holiday time!
+Recipes like incredibly popular Cherry Chews that are a MUST at holiday time!

 My plan is to take these recipes, plus some others she hadn’t yet given to me and create cookbooks to give to my family.
 I want to prepare each recipe, photograph it and have it professionally printed and bound.
 My own daughter has already started to request her recipes, and I think it would be a great legacy to the way she so lovingly baked for her family.